 (D) A statement that the designated representative is authorized to represent the signatories in all proceedings before the commission and appropriate courts of law and to do all things necessary to represent the signatories in those proceedings.

-(2) The printed or typed name, telephone number, street or rural route address, and facsimile transmission number, if available, of each signatory shall be provided.
+(2) The printed or typed name, telephone number, street or rural route address, and facsimile transmission number, if available, of each signatory must be provided.
 Post office box numbers are not sufficient.
-In appeals relating to PURA §§33.101 - 33.104, the petition shall list the address of the location where service is received if the address differs from the residential address of the signatory.
+In appeals relating to PURA §§33.101 - 33.104, the petition must list the address of the location where service is received if the address differs from the residential address of the signatory.

 (b) Signatures.
-A signature shall be counted only once, regardless of the number of bills the signatory receives.
-The signature shall be of the person in whose name service is provided or such person’s spouse.
-The signature shall be accompanied by a statement indicating whether the signatory is appealing the municipal rate action as a qualified voter of that municipality under PURA §33.052, or as a customer of the municipality served outside the municipal limits under PURA §§33.101 - 33.104.
+A signature must be counted only once, regardless of the number of bills the signatory receives.
+The signature must be of the person in whose name service is provided or such person’s spouse.
+The signature must be accompanied by a statement indicating whether the signatory is appealing the municipal rate action as a qualified voter of that municipality under PURA §33.052, or as a customer of the municipality served outside the municipal limits under PURA §§33.101 - 33.104.

 (c) Validity of petition and correction of deficiencies.
-The petition shall include all of the information required by this section, legibly written, for each signature in order for the signature to be deemed valid.
+The petition must include all of the information required by this section, legibly written, for each signature in order for the signature to be deemed valid.
 The presiding officer may allow the petitioner a reasonable time of up to 30 days from the date any deficiencies are identified to cure any defects in the petition.

 (d) Verification of petition.
-Unless otherwise provided by order of the presiding officer, the following procedures shall be followed to verify petitions appealing municipal rate actions filed under PURA §33.052 and §§33.101 - 33.104.
+Unless otherwise provided by order of the presiding officer, the following procedures must be followed to verify petitions appealing municipal rate actions filed under PURA §33.052 and §§33.101 - 33.104.

-(1) Within 15 days of the filing of an appeal of a municipal rate action, the Commission Advising and Docket Management Division shall send a copy of the petition to the respondent municipality with a directive that the municipality verify the signatures on the petition.
+(1) Within 15 days of the filing of an appeal of a municipal rate action, the Office of Policy and Docket Management must send a copy of the petition to the respondent municipality with a directive that the municipality verify the signatures on the petition.

-(2) Within 30 days after receipt of the petition from the Commission Advising and Docket Management Division, the municipality shall file with the commission a statement of review, together with a supporting written affidavit sworn to by a municipal official.
+(2) Within 30 days after receipt of the petition from the Office of Policy and Docket Management, the municipality must file with the commission a statement of review, together with a supporting written affidavit sworn to by a municipal official.

 (3) The period for the municipality’s review of the signatures on the petition may be extended by the presiding officer for good cause.

-(4) Failure of the municipality to timely submit the statement of review shall result in all signatures being deemed valid, unless any signature is otherwise shown to be invalid or is invalid on its face.
+(4) Failure of the municipality to timely submit the statement of review must result in all signatures being deemed valid, unless any signature is otherwise shown to be invalid or is invalid on its face.

-(5) Objections by the municipality to the authenticity of signatures shall be set out in its statement of review and shall be resolved by the presiding officer.
+(5) Objections by the municipality to the authenticity of signatures must be set out in its statement of review and will be resolved by the presiding officer.

 (e) Disputes.
-Any dispute over the sufficiency or legibility of a petition shall be resolved by the presiding officer by interim order.
+Any dispute over the sufficiency or legibility of a petition will be resolved by the presiding officer by interim order.

 §22.246.
 Administrative Penalties.

 (a) Scope.
-This section addresses enforcement actions related to administrative penalties or disgorgement of excess revenues only and does not apply to any other enforcement actions that may be undertaken by the commission or the commission staff.
+This section addresses enforcement actions related to administrative penalties or disgorgement of excess revenues only and does not apply to any other enforcement actions that may be undertaken by the commission or commission staff.

 (b) Definitions.
 The following words and terms, when used in this section, have the following meanings unless the context indicates otherwise: